spicyjack/GreetzBot/README.md

 saying that there is unescaped Markdown tokens in the message.

 ## Running the Bot ##
+You will need to create an `.env` file for the Vapor bot application.
+The file `env.txt` in this repo can be used as a template for creating the `.env` file, just copy `env.txt` to `.env` in the root of this repo, and then and fill it out with the appropriate information.

-Send a message to _BotFather_ on Telegram, and ask it to create a new bot.
+You will need to send a message to _BotFather_ on Telegram, and ask it to create a new bot.

 You will receive an Telegram API key, which you need to add to the file `.env` in the root of this repo.
-You can use the file `env.txt` as a template for creating this `.env` file, and fill it out with the appropriate information.

 You will also need to add a set of credentials to a PostgreSQL database to the `.env` file, for the _Queues_ driver to use for persisting messages.